How does a reboiler heater work?

-We design kettle reboilers to allow heating fluid to pass through the tubes that are covered in the liquid, which needs to be distilled.
-Steam flows through the tube bundle and exits as condensate while the liquid from the base of the tower flows through the shell side.
-Any vapour that is created passes up to be collected, and the liquid by-product drops to the bottom of the kettle, making its way back to the tubes.
+Steam (often used as a heating medium) or any other heating fluid (such as thermal oil), flows through the tube bundle and exits as condensate while the liquid from the base of the tower flows through the shell side.
+The tower processes and collects the vapour; the liquid by-product drops to the bottom of the kettle and is withdrawn as per the process design.

-Forced circulation reboilers
+Forced recirculation reboilers

 A forced circulation reboiler requires a pump to push the liquid to circulate through the reboilers.
 Depending on the process liquid, this is useful as the flow may be either once-through or recirculating.
 We can locate this reboiler type far from the main column.

-There are two primary types of thermosiphon reboiler: vertical or horizontal.
-The kind of thermosiphon used will depend on the orientation of the heating fluid tubes and on the flow of the liquid.
+There are two primary types of thermosyphon reboiler: vertical or horizontal.
+The kind of thermosiphon used will depend on the orientation of the heating fluid tubes and the flow of the liquid.
 These reboilers work on a simple principle based on the difference of densities of liquid and vapour for recirculation between the outlet and inlet line.
 We don’t need an external pump to inject the vapour into the column.

 Benefits of the thermosyphon reboiler: